budget reset

 Behavior

-• Restarts services that were already shutdown by :fired (calls restoreFromAnnotation to reapply the persisted replica counts).
-Both the plain reset and --force-clear-cooldown invoke the same replica-restore path; cap-raise alone clears the breaker but does NOT restart services, so convox budget reset is the canonical post-:fired recovery path.
+• Restarts any services that were scaled down by an auto-shutdown.
+Cap-raise alone clears the breaker but does NOT restart services, so convox budget reset is the recovery path after an auto-shutdown fires.

-• Preserves the flap-suppress carry-over (FlapSuppressedUntil and FlapSuppressFiredAt annotations) unless --force-clear-cooldown is set.
-The flag is additive — it does not change the breaker-clear or replica restore behavior, but it additionally clears the flap-suppress cooldown so the next cap fire will not be suppressed.
+• Preserves the flap-prevention cooldown unless --force-clear-cooldown is set.
+The flag is additive: it does not change the breaker-clear or service restart, it additionally clears the cooldown so the next cap fire is not suppressed.

 • Does NOT reset the current month's spend; spend continues accumulating toward the cap.
-Reset is the breaker-clear, not a spend-zero.
+Reset clears the breaker, it does not zero out spend.

 See Also